-In addition, the overall comprehensive result increased due to valuation gains on property plant and equipment and certain available-for-sale financial instruments.
-[Where appropriate, the key classification of the functions of government category of related reserves could be named as well as any key available for-sale investments].
+In addition, the overall comprehensive result increased due to valuation gains on property plant and equipment and financial assets at fair value through other comprehensive income.
+[Where appropriate, the key drivers for the movement can be expanded on.
+This includes discussing the key equity reserve movements for the reporting period].